RaspberryPiFoundation/scratch-curriculum/en-GB/username-generator/index.md

 	![screenshot](images/usernames-clicked.png)

 + You need to combine an adjective and a noun.
-Add a `join` {.blockoperator} block inside your set block:
+Add a `join` {.blockoperators} block inside your set block:

 	![screenshot](images/usernames-join.png)